our creative approach

 something good, something useful is a collective of artists, architects, sustainability leaders and anthropologists.
 We facilitate creative community projects through participatory workshops and temporary public art.

-something good, something useful facilitates creative community consultation through temporary public art and participatory workshops to connect organisations initiating sustainability, social change, and urban realm projects with local people affected by them.
+Through this process we enable a dialogue between organisations initiating sustainability, social change and urban realm projects with local people affected by them.

-We present our findings in beautiful, accessible, engaging and ‘ready-to-share’ packages from project blogs, to e-books and short films, enabling organisations to listen to and engage with those involved and impacted by their work more effectively.
+We present our findings in beautiful, accessible, engaging and ‘ready-to-share’ packages from project blogs, to creative reports and short films, enabling organisations to listen to and engage with those involved and impacted by their work more effectively.

-We have worked with:
+we have worked with:

-London Legacy Development Corporation | Ashley McCormick Projects | Tate Britain | Pump House Gallery | Abbey Line Community Rail Partnership | YMCA Watford | Near Neighbours | Pembroke House Community Centre | Home Live Art | Hub Art | Spare Tyre | St. Luke’s Community Centre | Bath Spa University | University of the West of England
+Playing Out | Pool Re / Age UK | Southbank Centre | Savannah Development Foundation | Bearpit Improvement Group | London Legacy Development Corporation | Pump House Gallery | Abbey Line Community Rail Partnership | YMCA Watford | Near Neighbours | Pembroke House Community Centre | Home Live Art | Spare Tyre Theatre Company | St. Luke’s Community Centre | Bath Spa University | University of the West of England